Tech500/Heating-System-Monitor/README.md

 Components

-ESP-Now_Master.ino: Firmware for the master ESP32 device responsible for detecting heating activity and sending data.
+ESP-Now_Master.ino: Firmware for the master ESP32 device responsible for consolidating data and sending it to Google Sheets.

-ESP-Now_Slave.ino: Firmware for the slave ESP32 device that sends BME280 temperature data to the master.
+ESP-Now_Slave.ino: Firmware for the slave ESP32 device that measures outside temperature using a BME280 sensor.

-Blower_Slave.ino: Firmware for the second slave ESP32 device that detects blower sound.
+Blower_Slave.ino: Firmware for the second slave ESP32 detecting blower sound using DSP bandpass filtering.

 Google Script --Heating System Monitor.txt: Google Apps Script to handle incoming data and log it to Google Sheets.